 Annual Repetitive Loss Area Notification.
-Residents and property owners in Repetitive Loss Area #33 are notified annually that their properties are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow.
+Residents and property owners in Repetitive Loss Area #34 are notified annually that their properties are located in a Repetitive Loss Area, and are potentially subject to flood damage from overland flow and storm sewer back-up.